rvessell/ece3005/howto.md

 #### Line Breaks and Indentions
 ---------------------

-You will inevitably find that Markdown does not always add a line break or indention where you are expecting them. <br>
+<p> You will inevitably find that Markdown does not always add a line break or indention where you are expecting them. <br>

 To create a line break at any point in your text, add `<br`.
 - For example, `break here <br> please` generates <br>